 Gei neral services that our plan pays for What you must pay Companion services \$0 Companion services are offered as a supplemental benefit to members who are not enrolled in a waiver, but demonstrate the need for these services, for a temporary period of time.
 These benefits are provided to prevent or delay hospital or long-term nursing home placement.
 Care Coordinators must authorize these services for members who meet the criteria.
-Prior Authorization is required. ŏ Counseling to stop smoking or tobacco use \$0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: • The plan will pay for two counseling quit attempts in a 12 month period as a preventive service.
+Prior Authorization is required. Č Counseling to stop smoking or tobacco use \$0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: The plan will pay for two counseling quit attempts in a 12 month period as a preventive service.
 This service is free for you.
-Each counseling attempt includes up to four face-to-face visits.
+Each counseling attempt includes up to four face- to-face visits.
 If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: The plan will pay for two counseling quit attempts within a 12-month period.
 Each counseling attempt includes up to four face-to-face visits.

-General services that our plan pays for What you must pay
+Gei neral services that our plan pays for What you must pay

 Dental services \$0

 First Choice VIP Care Plus will pay for the following services:

 emergency medical procedures performed by oral surgeons.

 dental procedures related to the following:

 organ transplants

 • oncology

 radiation of the head and/or neck for cancer treatment

 chemotherapy for cancer treatment

 total joint replacement

 heart valve replacement

 trauma treatment performed in a hospital or ambulatory surgical center

 We pay for some dental services when the service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.

 Prior authorization is required.

-Ŏ Depression screening \$0
+~ Depression screening \$0

 The plan will pay for one depression screening each year.
 The screening must be done in a primary care setting that can give follow-up treatment and referrals.

-General services that our plan pays for What you must pay Diabetes screening \$0 The plan will pay for this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension) history of abnormal cholesterol and triglyceride levels (dyslipidemia) • obesity history of high blood sugar (glucose) Tests may be covered in some other cases, such as if you ar overweight and have a family history of diabetes. e You may qualify for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-Diabetic self-management training, services, and supplie s \$0 The plan will pay for the following services for all people who have diabetes (whether they use insulin or not): Supplies to monitor your blood glucose, including the following: following: following: o a blood glucose monitor following: o a blood glucose monitor o blood glucose test strips following: a blood glucose monitor blood glucose test strips lancet devices and lancets glucose-control solutions for checking the following: a blood glucose monitor blood glucose test strips lancet devices and lancets glucose-control solutions for checking the accuracy of test strips and monitors For people with diabetes who have severe diabetic foot
+Gei neral services that our plan pays for What you must pay Č Diabetes screening \$0 The plan will pay for this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension) history of abnormal cholesterol and triglyceride levels (dyslipidemia) • obesity history of high blood sugar (glucose) Tests may be covered in some other cases, such as if you are overweight and have a family history of diabetes.
+You may qualify for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test. ~ Diabetic self-management training, services, and supplies \$0 The plan will pay for the following services for all people who have diabetes (whether they use insulin or not): Supplies to monitor your blood glucose, including the following: o a blood glucose monitor blood glucose test strips lancet devices and lancets glucose-control solutions for checking the accuracy of test strips and monitors For people with diabetes who have severe diabetic foot disease, the plan will pay for the following: one pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or This benefit is continued on the next page